thu-nics/awesome_ai4eda/README.md

   * *Yibo Lin, Shounak Dhar, Wuxi Li, Haoxing Ren, Brucek Khailany, David Z. Pan.
 DAC 2019*

 ### Analog
 In the analog design flow, the topology of circuit is firstly determined for certain applications.
-Then the size of devices in selected topolgy are optimized to meet the exact specifications like DC gain or GBW.
+Then the size of devices in selected topology are optimized to meet the exact specifications like DC gain or GBW.
 Recently, machine learning techniques are introduced to solve the device sizing  and topology selection problems automatically.

 #### Circuit Design
 * Circuit-GNN: Graph Neural Networks for Distributed Circuit Design [[pdf]](https://proceedings.mlr.press/v97/zhang19e/zhang19e.pdf)